larskrantz/diffbot_simple/README.md

 crawl.pause
 crawl.unpause
 crawl.restart
-results = crawl.results # shorthand for downloading the json that are specifed in :downloadJson crawl.delete! name: "my_new_crawl"
+# results is shorthand for downloading the json that are specifed in :downloadJson
+results = crawl.results
+crawl.delete!

 # Bulk API
 # is based on crawlbot and works exactly the same